odinuv/web/walkthrough/index.md

 ---
 title: Walkthrough
+permalink: /walkthrough/
-permalink: /en/apv/walkthrough/
+redirect_rom: /en/apv/walkthrough/
 ---

 * TOC
 {:toc}

-This part of the [TMWA book](/en/apv/) guides you through the actual development of a web application.
+This part of the [TMWA book](/) guides you through the actual development of a web application.
 However this is no ordinary tutorial.
 Here I show you all the necessary steps, I also try to show you how to approach different problems.
 There are examples and there are exercises with hidden solutions.
 I encourage you very much to look at them only when you have completed the exercise